gcgarychen25/auction_simulator/README.md

 ---

-**🎯 Complete multi-agent RL auction system with comprehensive analytics and interactive notebook interface, evolving from phase 0 smoke test to phase 1 heuristics based agents to phase 2 RL trained agents to phase 3 LLM agents.**
+**🎯 Complete multi-agent RL auction system with analytics and interactive notebook interface, evolving from phase 0 smoke test to phase 1 heuristics based agents to phase 2 RL trained agents to phase 3 LLM agents.**